graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

-In similar fashion as for the `Interface`, the `createResolvedValue` function must be implemented to decide which type the resolved value belongs to.
+Similarly to `Interface`, the `createResolvedValue` function must be implemented to determine which type the resolved value belongs to.

 ### Scalar